Cultivate-Community-Team-2/focus-communities/communities.md

 ## RiscV

+* Mission
+  * RiscV is interesting in that it doesn't seem to as explicitly as other groups set a vision and mission.
+It does however elaborate on its history on this [webpage](https://riscv.org/risc-v-history/)
 * Non-technical & Technical Governance
   * Leadership is through elected and delegated individuals serving on the RISC-V Board of Directors and the RISC-V Technical Steering Committee (TSC).], Several admin staff sourced through an arrangement with LF.
   * The RISC-V Foundation actively promotes use of a single repository and a compliance verification tool.
 Its rules of governance support the development of a growing and active ecosystem.